How well does your company engage its employees?

 How to Implement it:

 We’re here to help you turn these principles into action.
-Trickle’s platform is designed to make it easy for organisations to encourage open feedback, implement safe reporting systems, and meet the requirements of the Worker Protection Act.
+Trickle’s platform is designed to make it easy for organisations to encourage open feedback (including capture of the feedback recommended above to gauge psychological safety, inclusivity etc), implement safe reporting systems, and meet the requirements of the Worker Protection Act.

 Let’s start a conversation about your organisation.
 Book a discovery call with Paul Reid or Mandy Kerley to explore how Trickle can support your goals while creating a safer, more inclusive workplace that aligns with the Worker Protection Act.